FraGa96/digitalLibraryWorkspace/README.md

-# 🧶 Digital Library - Crochet Patterns Infrastructure
+# 📚Digital Library - Infrastructure

 Local infrastructure for managing, searching, and storing a digital library.